 In an APSI report released earlier this year, Dr Marcus Hellyer says Defence has entered the ‘’age of missiles’’.
 He estimates the Australian Government will invest up to $100b over the next two decades in the Sovereign Guided Missiles Enterprise, generating thousands of jobs in research, engineering, design and manufacture.

 In coming weeks, the Government is expected to name its strategic partner for this project to meet Australia’s guided weapons requirements and to provide export opportunities.

-The Australian Missile Corporation (AMC) is a subsidiary of 100 per cent Australian-owned company NIOA.
+The Australian Missile Corporation (AMC) was founded by 100 per cent Australian-owned company NIOA.
 Its vision is to ‘’facilitate collaboration between industry partners, academia, state governments and Defence’’ as Australia seeks to develop a sovereign guided missiles program.
 The AMC offers the Federal Government a truly sovereign strategic partner, committed to helping it create new manufacturing jobs for Australians and pioneering technologies that can be developed and exploited in Australia.

 Australia is known for its research and innovation.
 The challenge here is to exploit that capability in an area where the Government is planning to make substantial investments.

 Dr Ken Anderson is a member of the Australian Missile Corporation Advisory Board.
 He is a former Chief of the Defence Science and Technology Group’s (DSTG) Air Vehicles and Aerospace Divisions and a former Air Force Scientific Adviser.